jujulal/ds-algo-XIV/architecture/README.md

 [HTTP/REST vs WebSocket/Reactive proramming](https://www.pubnub.com/blog/2015-01-05-websockets-vs-rest-api-understanding-the-difference/)

 ```
 WebSockets are just an extension of the socket idea.
-While HTTP was invented for the World Wide Web, and has been used by browsers since then, it had limitations.
+While HyperTextTP was invented for the World Wide Web,
+and has been used by browsers since then, it had limitations.

 It was a particular protocol that worked in a particular way, and wasn’t well suited for every need.

 In particular was how HTTP handled connections.
-Whenever you made a request, say to download html, or an image, a port/socket was opened, data was transferred, and then it was closed.
+Whenever you made a request, say to download html bytes,
+or an image bytes, a port/socket was opened, data was transferred, and then it was closed.

-The opening and closing creates overhead, and for certain applications, especially those that want rapid responses or real time interactions or display streams of data, this just doesn’t work.
+The opening and closing creates overhead, and for certain applications, especially those that want
+rapid responses or real time interactions or display streams of data, this just doesn’t work.
 ```

 http://reactivex.io/rxjs/manual/overview.html#introduction